OPEC and allies agree to gradually boost crude oil output

 The group is gingerly adding back production that was slashed last year to support prices as demand sagged during the worst of the pandemic recession, which sapped demand for fuel.
 The group will add back 350,000 barrels per day in May, 350,000 in June, and 400,000 in July.

-Meanwhile Saudi Arabia will restore an additional 1 million barrels per day that it made on its own.
+Meanwhile Saudi Arabia will restore an additional 1 million barrels per day in cuts that it made on its own.

 OPEC members, led by Saudi Arabia, and nonmembers, led by Russia, have been meeting monthly to determine production levels as they face a recovery in demand whose pace has been uncertain.
 They face conflicting pressures.
 Raising production before the demand is there risks sending prices lower.
 But lower production levels deprive national budgets of money at a difficult time.

-Oil prices were trading higher despite the decision to increase production, suggesting markets see adequate demand for the added oil.
-Crude oil traded 3.5% higher at $61.25 per barrel in trading on the New York Mercantile Exchange while Brent crude rose 3.0% per barrel to $64.67.
+Oil prices were trading higher despite the decision to increase production, suggesting markets see more than adequate demand for the added oil.
+Crude oil traded 4.0% higher at $61.56 per barrel in trading on the New York Mercantile Exchange while Brent crude rose 3.5% per barrel to $64.96.

 Saudi Arabia’s Energy Minister Abdulaziz bin Salman, who has urged careful approach with the recovery still uncertain, said that “the cautiousness is still there” in the group’s approach.
+Ahead of the meeting, he had warned that “until the evidence of recovery is undeniable, we should retain this cautious stance … the waves are still tall and the seas remain rough.”
+One reason is the new wave of infections in Europe, which is holding back the economy amid a slow vaccine rollout.

 He noted that the reductions would only take effect from May, meaning that the Saudi voluntary cut still had a month to run.
 He also said that under the agreement, the group could “tweak, or adjust” production as needed in coming months.